Hiflylabs/awesome-dbt/README.md

 - [Slim CI/CD with Bitbucket Pipelines](https://docs.getdbt.com/blog/slim-ci-cd-with-bitbucket-pipelines) - How to setup slim CI on Bitbucket.
 - [dbt-docs-to-notion](https://github.com/marketplace/actions/dbt-docs-to-notion) - A GitHub action for exporting dbt model docs to a Notion database.
 - [How to review an analytics pull request]( https://www.getdbt.com/blog/how-to-review-an-analytics-pull-request/) - Checkpoints to consider when reviewing an analytics engineer PR.
-- [dbt-docs-to-notion](https://github.com/marketplace/actions/dbt-docs-to-notion) - A GitHub action for exporting dbt model docs to a Notion database.
-- [Anatomy of A Pipeline: CI/CD For a dbt Data Warehouse on Google Big Query Using Azure Pipelines](https://analysis.backhand.tech/Data-Ops/ci-cd-for-dbt-big-query-on-azure) - Setting up CI/CD for a Big Query Stack using Azure Pipelines.
 - [Continuous Integration and Automated Build Testing with dbtCloud](https://blog.rittmananalytics.com/continuous-integration-and-automated-analytics-test-pipelines-using-dbt-and-dbtcloud-c4517f40b874) - Great and detailed blogpost on setting up Slim CI in dbt Cloud.
 - [How to review an analytics pull request](https://blog.getdbt.com/how-to-review-an-analytics-pull-request/) - Checkpoints to consider when reviewing an analytics engineer PR.
 - [Performing a blue/green deploy of your dbt project on Snowflake](https://discourse.getdbt.com/t/performing-a-blue-green-deploy-of-your-dbt-project-on-snowflake/1349) - A very tidy and fail-safe way to run dbt in production by using two parallel production enviromnents.